ChuloWay/A_Review_App/README.md

 # A_Review_App

-A review Webapp For rating Restaurants In the South West Of Nigeria.
+A Web App For Giving Reviews And Stars to Restaurants In Lagos.